EconPapers

 Function and form in networks of interacting agents

-No 2001/03, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2001/03, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: The main problem we address in this paper is whether function determines form when a society of agents organizes itself for some purpose or whether the organizing method is more important than the functionality in determining the structure of the ensemble.
 As an example, we use a neural network that learns the function by two different learning methods.
 For sufficiently large networks, very different structures may indeed be obtained for the same functionality.
 Clustering, characteristic path length and hierarchy are structural differences, which in turn have implications on the robustness and adaptability of the networks.
 In networks, as opposed to simple graphs, the connections between the agents are not necessarily symmetrie and may have positive or negative signs.
 New characteristic coefficients are introduced to characterize this richer connectivity structure.